logo

 “It’s so good that I eat it”

-VENUS IN TRANSPARENT EXALTATION IN PISCES
+VENUS IN PISCES (TRANSPARENT EXALTATION)

 “I get lost in love”